-During the three months ended March 31, 2019, the positive investment fair value changes were primarily driven by tightening credit spreads during the first quarter of 2019 in several parts of our portfolio, helping us to recover a significant amount of the fair value decline these investments experienced in the fourth quarter of 2018 from spread widening.
-Credit spreads on our residential loan portfolio remained largely unchanged from the fourth quarter.
+During the three and six months ended June 30, 2019, the positive investment fair value changes were primarily driven by tightening credit spreads in several parts of our portfolio, helping us to recover a significant amount of the fair value decline these investments experienced in the fourth quarter of 2018 from spread widening.
+For our residential loans held-for-investment at Redwood and certain securities with premiums, including IO securities, our basis in these investments declined due to reductions in principal or notional underlying principal balances, which resulted in negative fair value changes.